merlit64/mav6/README.md

 # Managment Plane Application IPv6 (MAV6) #

 MAV6 is an IPv6 testing application for Cisco networking devices.
-The objective of MAV6 is to verify compatibility of managment plane protocols in an IPv6 environment.
+The objective of MAV6 is light testing to verify compatibility of managment plane protocols in an IPv6 environment.
+The intention is to build field/customer confidence that IPv6 will work in their environments.
 MAV6 requires an Ubuntu test server to conduct testing on a IPv6 device.
 The test server and test device take turns acting as a server and client in each managment plane test.
 MAV6 produces a table of all test results as pass/fail.
+We recommend implementing your test device with IPv4 first, ensuring that all of you managementplane protocols work properly in that environment, then testing with IPv6 expecting matching results.
 *Note: Test Device will be reconfigured during testing.
 Do not use a production device.
 Assume all configurations on the Test Device will be lost.